 Clerk Joseph K is woken in the morning by police and told he has been placed on trial.
 However, he is not told why and his attempts to find out are regarded as suspicious.
 In his subsequent efforts to understand the nature of his crime and to obtain a lawyer, he finds himself caught in a labyrinth of legal obfuscation and nonsensical double-talk.

-The output of Czech-born Jew Franz Kafka (1883-1924) is small but nevertheless of immense literary importance.
+The output of Franz Kafka (1883-1924), a Czech-born Jew, is small but nevertheless of immense literary importance.
 All of Franz Kafka’s work features banally ordinary figures trying to make sense of a world that is governed by bizarrely inexplicable rules and giant implacable machines of power.
 “Kafka’s novels,” says genre critic Franz Rottensteiner, “move in a circle, and their helpless heroes are caught in the fabric of a world that is ever elusive to them.
 They are mere cogs in a senseless social machine.”

 The Franz Kafka story was remade as the also worthwhile The Trial (1993).